ezEngine/docs/docs/runtime/configuration/interfaces.md

 The macro again inserts vital code for your singleton to work.
 The constructor also has to follow the pattern shown above.

-What remains now is to actually implement the virtual functions.
+You can now implement the desired behavior for the overridden functions.

 ## Instantiating Singletons

 The ez singleton infrastructure does not automatically create an instance of singleton classes.
 It is up to you whether, when and how you create your instance.
-The most common way to do this, is to leverage the [startup system (TODO)](startup.md) to hook into the engine startup process at the right time.
+The most common way to do this, is to leverage the [startup system](startup.md) to hook into the engine startup process at the right time.

 For details, read that chapter, but here is what you would typically do.
 At startup you instantiate your singleton implementation: